cyian-1756/nsfw_game_updater/GUI/readme.md

 # NSFW Game Manager GUI

 This GUI has been made by Dogeek (http://github.com/Dogeek) based on cyian-1756's CLI.
+The GUI has been made using the Tk/Tcl wrapper for python, tkinter.

+## Features :

+### Implemented :
+- Adding new games to the database
+- Downloading and Updating games
+- Editing games in the database
+- Copying the links to the clipboard
+- Copying the whole line's data to the clipboard
+- check for game updates
+- Sorting games by genre, developer, etc.
+- A super duper ugly help page
+- Options to set the window size, the download path etc

+### Planned :

+- Scrape reddit r/lewdgames and r/nsfwgaming for updates, and new releases to add them to the database
+- Syncing every user's databases
+- Scraping games' websites to look for updates.
+- Auto-Updating the database
+- Improved Help page
+- Game rating (each user may rate the game, shown rating will be the average rating)
+- Advanced/Simple view of the tree (to show only the relevant info)
+- Automatic unzipping/install of the games to the specified installation directory
+- Patreon integration to pledge from the app itself
+- itch.io integration to buy/donate from the app itself

 # Mediafire functionnality